Oregon’s most celebrated wine region offers stunning scenery,

 When my husband and I visit our families in Portland, Oregon, we always try to escape for a day to the Willamette Valley.
-As you drive along the windy country roads that lead to the celebrated wine region, it almost feels like you’re going back in time.
-The suburbs give way to gently rolling hills dotted with silos, slightly leaning barns, and of course, wineries.
-The climate and the cold weather Pinot Noirs and steely Chardonnays remind us of our favorite wine region, Burgundy, but it has its own flair.
+As you drive along the windy country roads leading to the wine region, it feels like you’re going back in time.
+The suburbs give way to gently rolling hills dotted with silos, slightly leaning barns and of course wineries.
+The climate and the cold weather Pinot Noirs and steely Chardonnays remind us of our favorite wine region Burgundy but it has its own identity.
 Small towns like Carlton, Dundee

 These are my favorite wineries to visit in the Willamette Valley: